Read and write the test context #

 • context.limits["x"] is the config, not the resolved limit.
 Use context.get_limit("x") for low / high / nominal.

-• Don't take context.run.station_id from inside a fixture helper that already has station_config in scope.
-Take the typed fixture argument — it's cleaner and lets pytest skip the helper when no station is loaded.
+• Reading the station inside a helper?
+Take the station_config fixture argument instead of reaching through context.run — it's cleaner and lets pytest skip the helper automatically when no station is loaded.

 See also #